-The follow types of roles can be granted in the Workspace ONE Access server are super administrator, read-only administrator, and directory administrator.
+The three predefined administrator roles that can be granted in the Workspace ONE Access server are super administrator, read-only administrator, and directory administrator.

-- Super administrator role that can access and manage all features and functions in the Workspace ONE Access services.
+- The super administrator role can access and manage all features and functions in the Workspace ONE Access services.

 The first super administrator is the local administrator user that Workspace ONE Access creates when you first set up the service.
 The service creates the administrator in the System Domain of the System Directory.
 You can assign other users to the super administrator role in the System Directory.
 As a best practice, grant the super administrator role to a select few.

-- Read-only administrator role that can view the details in the Workspace ONE Access console pages, including the dashboard and the reports, but cannot make changes.
+- The read-only administrator role can view the details in the Workspace ONE Access console pages, including the dashboard and the reports, but cannot make changes.
 All administrator roles are automatically assigned the read-only role.

 Note: Some Workspace ONE Access console pages are not enabled to be viewed by an admin entitled to only the read-only role.
 When read-only admins try to view these pages, they are redirected to the dashboard.

-- Directory administrator role that can manage users, groups, and directories.
+- The directory administrator role can manage users, groups, and directories.
 The directory administrator can manage directory integration for both enterprise directories and local directories within your organization.
 The directory administrator can also manage local users and groups.

 You can assign these predefined roles to users and groups in your service.
 You cannot modify or delete these roles.